timk11/multisig-wallet/README.md

 An example of this wallet deployed to the Internet Computer can be seen at https://bit.ly/ic_multisig.

 A further example of the same deployed instance can be seen at https://vvy6jx.csb.app/, using a template developed by @krpeacock.
-This is a working example, allowing users to log in with an (IC) Internet Identity.
+This is a working example, allowing users to log in with an [Internet Identity](https://identity.ic0.app/).